 Don't look now, but the Austin Marathon is just over the horizon and it will be here on February 14th before you know it.
 If Austin is your first marathon, you need to start formulating a game plan today.
 You had a training plan to prepare you for the Austin Marathon; now you need a marathon plan.
 Failure to have a good one is a prescription for failure.

 Food is medicine.
 Or can be.
 What you eat (or don't eat) can have a significant affect on your good health - and, of course, your running.
-Many of the minor health issues runners have [...]
+Before starting any supplement or right food, one [...]

 Regardless of your ability, speed or body shape, the greatest challenge almost all runners face is a simple one: Staying healthy.
 By the very nature of the aerobic benefits of running, we are certainly healthier than our sedentary counterparts, but runners tend to pick up all sorts of niggling injuries.
 Fortunately, usually it's nothing serious.
 But little things tend to slow us down, especially as we approach a key marathon or half marathon.
 But, those troublesome little things that can be avoided if you follow the rules of healthy, injury-free running.